gavinlyonsrepo/RpiMotorLib/extra/Documentation/Nema11A3967Easy.md

 The library file RpiMotorLib.py contains the class which controls the motor.
 The class is called A3967EasyNema.
-The test file is called A3967_Nema_Test.py.
+The example file is called A3967_Nema_Test.py.

 init method 3 inputs.